Limitless-VIP/Limitless/README.md

 Build Process tittiecoind
 -------------------------

-Building tittiecoind is very easy and stright forward.
+Building tittiecoind is very easy and straight forward.

-Use the autogen script to prepare the build environment. *Note these commands are not run in the src directoty*
+Use the autogen script to prepare the build environment. *Note these commands are not run in the src directory*

     ./autogen.sh
     ./configure